-Before entering private practice, Shad worked as an attorney at the IRS's Office of Chief Counsel where he represented the IRS in civil and criminal tax matters.
+Before entering private practice, Shad worked as a tax attorney at the IRS's Office of Chief Counsel where he represented the IRS in civil and criminal tax matters.

-Shad's experience includes work on various federal tax issues, including but not limited to personal income tax, partnership tax, corporate tax, transfer tax (i.e., estate, gift and generation skipping), tax-exempt organizations, tax penalties/additions to tax, financial crimes, forfeitures, liens and levies.
-Shad has significant experience in tax controversy, which includes IRS audit support, IRS appeals, tax litigation, offers in compromise and installment agreements.
-He also has experience in tax planning, estate planning, trust administration, probate, guardianships, conservatorships and QDROs.
+Shad's experience includes work on various federal tax issues, including but not limited to personal income tax, partnership tax, corporate tax, transfer tax (i.e., estate, gift and generation skipping), tax-exempt organizations, tax penalties/additions to tax, financial crimes, forfeitures, tax liens and tax levies.
+Shad has significant experience in helping with tax problems, including IRS tax audit support, IRS appeals, tax litigation, offers in compromise, and installment agreements.
+He also has experience in tax planning, estate planning, trust administration, probate, guardianships, conservatorships, and QDROs.

 Shad enjoys helping people tackle tax problems of all types and structuring life's transactions in a way that minimizes client's tax liability.
 He is a member of the Tax Section of the Arizona Bar.

 - Tax Law

 - Trust Administration

 - Master of Laws in Taxation (LLM), University of Florida, Levin College of Law, 2008

 - Juris Doctor (J.D.), Mississippi College School of Law, 2007

 Executive Editor, Mississippi College Law Review Journal